Patio design ideas for a beautiful outdoor space

 Simple containers still make a big impact

-To keep the back corner from looking empty, we added the low bowl of coleus (Solenostemon hybrid) below.
+To keep the back corner from looking empty, we added the low bowl of coleus (Plectranthus scutellarioides hybrids) below.
 A simple planting of just one cultivar has bigger impact than a mix would.
 This one, ‘Fishnet Stockings’, is chartreuse with dark purple veining.

 If you don't like moving heavy ceramic around your patio, consider composite, resin, or fiberglass pots.
 Though they don’t look it, they’re lightweight and easy to move around and available in almost any color and pattern to suit your patio style.